Human Resources – Recruitment FormsView All

 - The hiring supervisor will be informed by email from Sherry Young or Kathy Pritchett when the CBC has been completed.

 - Start dates may vary depending on the situation.
-However, in no circumstance may an employee begin before hire approval has been received, a criminal background check has been completed, and the new employee paperwork has been processed.
+However, in no circumstance may an employee begin before hire approval has been received, a criminal background check has been completed, official copies of higher education transcripts have been received from the employee's terminal degree institution and the new employee paperwork has been processed.